ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/noworkflow/20230524-jesselima/index.md

 In academic environments, these issues can result in mistakes and inaccuracies.
 In companies, they can lead to inefficiencies and technical debts that are difficult to address in the future.

+#### Finnally...
-Finnally, I believe this is a great opportunity to explore the emergence of these two hot topics that are IA and reproducilibity!
-I will share more updateds here throughout this summer and hope we can learn a lot together.
+I believe this is a great opportunity to explore the emergence of these two hot topics that are IA and reproducilibity!
+I will share more updateds here throughout this summer and hope we can learn a lot together!